-A В A=B
+А В A=B

 0 0 1

 0 1 0

 1 0 0

 1 1 1

 This can be implemented in a number of ways.
+The obvious solution is to express the function as a sum of products and then re-arrange using de Morgan's laws:

-Firstly using NOR or NAND gates:
+An alternative circuit is available using NOR or NAND gates:

 This leads to an nMOS implementation using 12 transistors or CMOS using 16 (or 18 with the extra invertor).
-However, a more compact solution can be achieved using pass transistors:
+The function could also be directly implemented in CMOS: